 Lost & Found Pets in our Community

 View postings created by community members that may have lost or found a pet.
-Please search on each category to see if there is a match to your missing pet or...
+Please search in each category to see if there is a match to your missing pet or...

-If you see a pet roaming without an owner, you can contact your local Animal Control Agency and notify them of the pet's description and location.
+If you see a pet roaming without an owner and you do not feel comfortable taking the pet into your home, contact your local Animal Control Agency and notify them of the pet's description and location.

 We encourage you to take an active role in finding your pet.
 While we try to reunite every lost pet that enters our doors, you are the person most likely to identify your pet.
 We highly recommend you visit our Shelter as well as other...

-We charge fees to cover the cost of caring for your pet while they are at the Shelter, including food.
+We charge fees to cover the cost of caring for your pet while they are at the Shelter, including the cost of food.
 Please note that you may incur additional fees if an Animal Control Officer brings your animal to us.